Boneless, skinless or bone-in chicken breasts, simply seasoned, wrapped in bacon and rubbed with brown sugar.

 Spoon a little bit of the pan sauce over the chicken when you plate it.
 Just heaven.
-I served our chicken with a mixed garden salad and steamed broccoli.
+Serve this with a mixed garden salad and green veggie.

 See more of my recipes using chicken breast on Pinterest!